MuhammadUzmanKhanPS/React-Theme-Switcher-PS/README.md

 Follow these steps to download it :
-1. Download by writing the following command in your terminal: npm install react-theme-switcher-psh or yarn install react-theme-switcher-psh
+1. Download by writing the following command in your terminal: npm install react-theme-switcher-phs or yarn install react-theme-switcher-phs
 // import the necessary files
-2.Import the following in your file declaration: import { ThemeSwitcher, ThemeProvider } from "react-theme-switcher-psh";
+2.Import the following in your file declaration: import { ThemeSwitcher, ThemeProvider } from "react-theme-switcher-phs";
 Use global  the following :

 function App() {